kekshd/keks/README.md

 - `rake db:migrate`
 - If your setup works, running `rails server` in the console should spawn a server at `http://localhost:3000` with KeKs.
 If you have problems, try `bundle exec rails server` instead.

+Note you need to be in production mode in order for the sub-URI magic to work.

+On each update run `rake assets:precompile` to recompile the JS or CSS files.
+Similarly run `rake db:migrate` to incorporate changes into the DB.

 ### connecting it to the outside world
 `cat /etc/apache2/sites-available/keks`
 ```
  # don’t forget to set in config/environments/production.rb too

  ProxyPass /keks/ http://localhost:3000/
  ProxyPassReverse /keks/ http://localhost:3000/
 ```